ActivisionGameScience/ags_conda_recipes/README.rst

 About this tutorial
 -------------------

-This tutorial describes these aspects with a full-fledged example.
+This tutorial describes how to use ``conda`` in a production environment (including best practices and complicated codebases).
+We believe there is no other document like this currently.

-It covers how to install ``conda``, then how to create an environment that is a mix of ``Anaconda`` and our own (Activision) builds of popular software (i.e. stuff not in ``Anaconda`` that we wanted).
+It covers how to install ``conda``, then how to create a dev environment that is a mix of ``Anaconda`` and our own builds of popular software (i.e. useful stuff missing from ``Anaconda``).
+You are invited to use and contribute to our environment, but otherwise you can gain inspiration.

 Our list of packages is growing steadily.
-The recipes that we use to build each are contained in this repo (that you are reading now).
+The recipes that we wrote are contained in this repo (that you are reading now).
 Currently most recipes only build in Linux, although we have added Windows support to some.
 Mac support is lagging.